magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 ## What next?

-* Now you're all set to follow the [Vamp Sava tutorials](/try-vamp/sava-tutorials/) (you can start with tutorial 2 - run a canary release as we already deployed the Sava demo application).
+* Now you're all set to follow the other [Vamp Sava tutorials](/try-vamp/sava-tutorials/).
 * Things still not running?
 [We're here to help →](https://github.com/magneticio/vamp/issues)
 * Remember, this is not a production grade setup!